aknackiron/testdroid-documentation/how-tos/faq/index.md

 **Q: Can I test Cocos2d or C++ OpenGL based games?**

  Yes, you can.
 To get this done effectively you have to think what test automation framework fits to best for your needs and will the framework work with your app/game.

 ## Testdroid Recorder

+**Testdroid Recorder is not supported anymore by us.
+There are newer and better tools for this purpose, eg. [Google search Appium Inspector](https://www.google.com/search?q=appium+inspector&gws_rd=cr,ssl&ei=ZR_XVtmKDInF6AS1na6YCw)"

 **Q: My device doesn't connect to Recorder.
 How to make it work?**